Amoco Cadiz: Oil spill

-After the second grounding the waves had broken Amoco Cadiz in two parts held together by distorted metal on the port side.
-By 24 March the two parts were completely torn apart and the rear section had been swung 90 degrees around from pointing south west to south east.
-On 25 March she was ready to break apart again and by 28 March the wreckage was further moved around by the tides and waves.
+After the second grounding, the waves broke Amoco Cadiz into two parts held together by distorted metal on the port side.
+On 24 March the two parts were completely torn apart and the rear section swung 90 degrees around from pointing southwest to southeast.
+On 25 March she was close to breaking apart again, and by 28 March the wreckage was further moved around by the tides and waves.

-29 March she had broken in three separate pieces and it was decided to destroy her with depth charges dropped from three Super Frelon helicopters.
-The Navy dropped twelve Mark 56 anti-submarine grenades each containing 350 lb of high explosives set to go off 8 m under water, and she sank some 15 minutes later.
+By 29 March she had broken into three separate pieces and it was decided to destroy her with depth charges dropped from three Super Frelon helicopters.
+The Navy dropped twelve Mark 56 anti-submarine grenades, each containing 350 lb of high explosives set to go off 8 m under water, and she sank 15 minutes later.
 Detonation of the charges was visible as huge water fountains and shook the ground ashore more than a mile away.

 Amoco Cadiz contained 1,604,500 barrels (219,797 tons) of light crude oil from Ras Tanura, Saudi Arabia and Kharg Island, Iran.
 Severe weather resulted in the complete breakup of the ship before any oil could be pumped out of the wreck, resulting in her entire cargo of crude oil (belonging to Shell) and 4,000 tons of fuel oil being spilled into the sea.
-The US NOAA estimates that the total oil spill amounted to 220,880 metric tonnes of oil.
+The US National Oceanic and Atmospheric Administration (NOAA) estimates that the total oil spill amounted to 220,880 tonnes of oil.

 Aftermath

 In 1988 a U.S. federal judge ordered Amoco Oil Corporation to pay $85.2 million in fines; $45 million for the costs of the spill and $39 million in interest.
-In 1992, Amoco agreed to pay $230 million.